MRCIEU/DEEP_mqtls/README.md

 * EWAS of genetic phenotypes
 * Epigenetic prediction of human phenotypes

-Please note the scripts in this repository are copyright of the Genetics of DNA Methylation Consortium and released with a [GPL v3 license](LICENSE).
+Please note the scripts in this repository are copyright of the Diverse Epigenetic Epidemiology Partnership and released with a [GPL v3 license](LICENSE).

 ### What is DEEP?